robertinant/m2x-arduino/README.md

 In the `PostExample` and `EthernetPostExample`, a temperature sensor, a breadboard and 5 wires are also needed to get data of the temperature, you need to wire the board like [this](http://cl.ly/image/3M0P3T1A0G0l) before running the code.

-After you have configured variables and the board, plug the Arduino board onto your computer via a Micro-USB cable, click `Verify` in the Arduino app, then click `Upload`, the code should be uploaded to the board.
+After you have configured variables and the board, plug the Arduino board onto your computer via a Micro-USB cable, click `Verify` in the Arduino IDE, then click `Upload`, the code should be uploaded to the board.
 You can check all the outputs in the `Serial Monitor` of the Arduino IDE.`

 PostExample
 -----------